bltzxsd/unlustig/README.md

 FFmpeg is used for video processing.

-Both of them are already packaged in the Windows executable.
+If Windows users do not have a dependency installed, the program will download an executable automatically.
-Linux users, if using optimization flags or mp4, *must* have [gifsicle](https://www.lcdf.org/gifsicle/) and [FFmpeg](https://www.ffmpeg.org/) installed and on their PATH.
+Linux users, if using optimization flags or mp4 media, *must* have [gifsicle](https://www.lcdf.org/gifsicle/) and [FFmpeg](https://www.ffmpeg.org/) installed and on their PATH.

 ## License
 This repository is covered under the MIT license.